rsdoiel/antenna/archives/2025/journalism_2025.17.md

 ---

-## Two pro-Palestine protesters detained during encampment attack anniversary rally
+## Three pro-Palestine protesters arrested during encampment attack anniversary rally

 date: 2025-05-01, from: The Daily Bruin (UCLA Student Newspaper)

-UCPD detained two pro-Palestine protesters during a series of demonstrations Wednesday night.&#160;
+<em>This post was updated May 1 at 10:38 p.m.</em>
-Around 200 protesters began rallying at Wilson Plaza at 7:30 p.m. to watch “The Encampments,” a 2024 film about pro-Palestine protests at several university campuses, and later marched across Bruin Walk to De Neve Plaza.
+UCPD arrested and issued stay-away orders to three pro-Palestine protesters during a series of demonstrations Wednesday night.

 <br>